What Are The Different DMARC Records?

 • Reject: All emails that fail the DMARC check will be rejected by the ISP.
 These email messages will not show up in the receiver’s mailbox.
 However, this policy needs to be implemented very carefully.
 Not only it will block all emails sent from domain spoofers but also, it can block legitimate emails from sources that are not on your whitelist.

-With the DMARC record generator and analyser tool KDMARC, these policies can be appropriately set for your email domain.
+With the DMARC record generator and analyser tool TDMARC, these policies can be appropriately set for your email domain.
 Let’s take a detailed look at these policies.

 Optional tags in DMARC TXT record